Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Development of phenomenology

 The factorization of the hard-scattering amplitude for photon-meson photoproduction can be understood in two steps (see Fig.~\ref{fig:fact-gMgM}).
 First, following Brodsky–Lepage large-angle factorization \cite{Lepage:1980fj}, the amplitude for $\gamma M_1 \rightarrow \gamma M_2$ factorizes into a convolution of meson DAs $\phi$ and a hard-scattering kernel $T_H$ for $\gamma(q \bar{q}) \rightarrow \gamma(q \bar{q})$.
 This holds if the invariant mass $M_{\gamma M}^2$ and momentum transfer $t'$ are large, corresponding to large scattering angles or large transverse photon momentum.
 Second, when the momentum transfer to the nucleon, $t$, is small, the incoming meson DA can be replaced by a nucleon GPD, yielding a factorized description similar to TCS (with the photon of virtuality $Q'^2 > 0$ replaced by a photon-meson pair of invariant mass $M_{\gamma M}^2$ -- see Fig.~\ref{Fig_TCS_DDVCS_MBIHER}.
 For $C = +1$ states, quark $(q \bar{q})$ Fock states can be replaced by gluon ones $(gg)$.

-The resulting photoproduction amplitude can be expressed in terms of the skewness $\xi$, momentum transfer $t$, the center-of-mass energy squared $s$, and an additional dimensionless parameter $\alpha = -u'/M_{\gamma M}^2$, reflecting the richer kinematics compared to DVCS or DVMP.
+{The resulting photoproduction amplitude exhibits a much richer kinematics dependence compared to DVCS or DVMP.
+It can be expressed in terms of the skewness $\xi$, momentum transfer $t$, the center-of-mass energy squared $s$, and an additional dimensionless parameter $\alpha$ defined as \be 1-\alpha = -t'/M_{\gamma M}^2. \ee This parameter is related to the scattering angle $\theta$ of the outgoing photon in the center-of-mass frame of the $\gamma (\bar{q}_1 q_2) \to \gamma (\bar{q}_1 q_2)$ or $ \gamma q_1 \to \gamma q_2 (\bar{q}_1 q_2)$ hard subprocesses, see Fig.~\ref{fig:fact-gMgM}, as $ \cos \theta = 2 \alpha-1$.}

 The same hard subprocess amplitude $T_H$ describes the leading-twist subprocesses on both sides of Fig.~\ref{fig:fact-gMgM}, provided that one takes into account that the incoming quark momentum fraction given by $(x + \xi)/(2\xi)$ extends beyond the usual range of meson momentum fractions and that the appropriate $i \epsilon$ prescription is retained in the propagators \footnote{ This is analogous to the relation between the meson transition form factor and DVCS, and between the meson electromagnetic form factor and DVMP. }.

 The factorization for photon-meson photoproduction involving quark GPDs has recently been proven~\cite{Qiu:2022pla}.
-In contrast, the contributions of gluon GPDs to the photoproduction of light neutral pseudoscalar mesons pose challenges due to Glauber pinch singularities and the different behavior of gluon GPDs compared to DAs.
-Breaking of factorization and potential remedies have been discussed in \cite{Nabeebaccus:2023rzr,Nabeebaccus:2024mia}.
+In contrast, the contributions of gluon GPDs to the photoproduction of light neutral pseudoscalar mesons pose challenges, {since standard collinear factorization may break down due to soft rescattering effects.} Breaking of factorization and potential remedies have been discussed in Refs.~\cite{Nabeebaccus:2023rzr,Nabeebaccus:2024mia}.